TurakhiaLab/TWILIGHT/README.md

 snakemake --config TYPE=n SEQ=../dataset/RNASim.fa OUT=RNASim.aln FINALTREE=fasttree
 ```
 #### <a name="add-2"></a> Add New Sequences to an Existing Alignment
-If no placement tree is provided, TWILIGHT aligns new sequences to the backbone, infers their placement with external tools, and then refines the alignment using the inferred tree.
+If no placement tree is provided, TWILIGHT aligns new sequences to the profile of the backbone alignment, infers their placement with external tools, and then refines the allignment using the inferred tree.

 Usage syntax
 ```bash